riccardodamiani/GBA_Emulator/README.md

 ## Progress
 The emulator is not able to execute the game yet and will probably freeze somewhere in the bios because of some instructions not yet implemented.
-The execution of the bios is tested until the video syncing loop at address 0x1774.
+The execution of the bios is tested until address 0x19a4.

 Done:
 * Bios loading